N0tA1dan/C/README.md

 Header files contain C function declerations, global variables, and macros which can be accessed if you import it into a C program.

-examples of a header file
+Here is an example of a header file with a function that prints "Hello".
 ```c
 // myheader.h
 int printhello(){